gopinathsjsu/individual-project-sai-kiran-madupu/README.md

 - Eclipse IDE

 ## Design Patterns
+- Composite Pattern: The composite pattern describes a group of objects that are treated the same way as a single instance of the same type of object.
+Order contains a List of OrderItems, where we can access individual OrderItems.
+-
-- Singleton Pattern: Singleton is a creational design pattern, which ensures that only one object of its kind exists and provides a single point of access to it for any other code.
-Inventory List is single object which follows singleton design pattern as it serves as in-memory database.
+- Singleton Pattern: The Singleton pattern ensures that a class has only one instance and provides a global point of access to that instance.
+The Inventory List is single object that follows singleton design pattern and it acts as the in-memory data store.

-- Composite Pattern: Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.
-Order class has List of OrderItem class.
-Where we can work with OrderItem as Individual object.

-- Adapter Pattern: FileReader reads input files into Inventories and Order Class object.
+- Adapter Pattern: The FileUtility class reads input files into Inventory and Order

 ## Run the Project
 `java -cp bin main.Billing "Dataset - Sheet1.csv" "Cards - Sheet1.csv" "Input1 - Sheet1.csv"`